3mdeb/conferences/2024/OSFC/enabling_coreboot_on_talosII.md

 ???

+Next subject: how the platform starts.

-Sorry about quality, it was already like this in the linked source.
+Sorry about the quality, it was already like this in the linked source.

 Hostboot (and by extension coreboot) only does the steps in blue.

 Each step has substeps, called 'istep' - IPL step, IPL =  Initial Program Load.
-Those are described in the PDF, but no time to describe them all in detail.
+Those are described in the PDF, but no time to list them all here.
 As we're talking about reset vector, let's focus on the left column.

+Step 0 is marked as IBM confidential, but {{next slide}}

 ---